 Consider adding WiFi QR Codes here as well, maybe the guests didn’t notice it in the living room.

 ‘If kitchens should be clean, then bathrooms should be even cleaner.
 One option is to duplicate the review QR Code here.
 But another option would be to add a COVID-19 QR Code that gives guests information and help in case they may need it.

 While self-check-in is the new normal with Airbnb nowadays, not many people have thought about the welcome and introduction part of a booking rental when new guests arrive.
 Sometimes the host greets people personally at the door and shows them around, but this isn’t always the case.
 Not only is this time consuming, but after the first coronavirus period, this is actually avoided and contactless solutions are preferred.

 #1 Airbnb house tour video QR code

-One really cool way to show your guests around is by creating a video tour for your rental.
+One really cool way to show your guests around is by creating video content for your rental.
 You can do this by making a video on YouTube and then linking that to a QR Code.
 Once that is done, just give it a nice design (feel free to browse our design templates), print it out and you’re done!